How Appraisal Differs from Public Adjusting

 Public Adjusting is Best For:

-- Claims involving significant damage or complicated losses, like hurricanes or fires.
+- Claims involving significant damage or complex losses, such as hurricanes or fires

 Appraisal Services

-Appraisal services are a specialized form of dispute resolution for situations where you and your insurance company disagree on the value of your claim.
-Instead of handling every detail like in public adjusting, my role as an appraiser or umpire is to provide an expert, objective valuation of your loss and work to resolve the dispute through the appraisal process.
+Appraisal services are a specialized form of dispute resolution used when you and the insurance company disagree on the amount of loss.
+Unlike public adjusting, appraisal is not full claim management.
+My role as an appraiser or umpire is to provide an independent valuation of the loss and work within the appraisal process to help resolve that dispute.

 Key Features:

-- Dispute Resolution: The appraisal process is used to settle disagreements over the value of a claim, not to handle the full claims process.
+- Dispute Resolution: Appraisal is used to resolve disagreements over the amount of loss, not to manage the entire claim.

-- Focus on Valuation: As your appraiser, I ensure that the damage is fully documented and valued fairly.
+- Focus on Valuation: As your appraiser, I evaluate the documented damage and prepare a supported valuation of the loss.

 Appraisal/Umpire Services are Best For: